possnfiffer/bsd-pw/docs/Intro_to_FreeBSD_Workshop.md

 Here is how to open a local copy of the handbook we installed in the Final Configuration:

-- Look for Firefox in the applications menu in Lumina.
+- Look for Firefox in the applications menu
+- In XFCE:
+  - Click on `Applications` > `Internet` > `Firefox Web Browser`
+- In Lumina:
   - Right click on: `Desktop` > `Applications` > `Network` > `Firefox Web Browser`
-- Open Firefox and navigate to the following URL: `file:///usr/local/share/doc/freebsd/handbook/index.html`
+- Open Firefox and navigate to the following URL: `file:///usr/local/share/doc/freebsd/en/books/handbook/book.html`

 This is a local copy of the FreeBSD Handbook, and it will always be available as it doesn't require an active internet connection.
 That’s all it takes to install FreeBSD.
 The next recommended step is to choose a firewall and configure it.
 If you pick up a copy of the book “BSD Hacks”, you will get more familiar with the `tcsh` shell as well as acquire several new skills.